mbenzekri/formulizer/docs/examples/keyword/collapsed.md

    }
    ```

-These examples demonstrate how to use the `collapsed` keyword to control the visual state of fields in `FzForm`.
+These examples demonstrate how to use the `collapsed` keyword to control the visual state of fields in `fz-form`.

 ---